 Potassium supplements may be prescribed if you take diuretics and digitalis together.
 A potassium-sparing diuretic may also be prescribed.

-Waller DG, Sampson AP.
-Heart failure.
-In: Waller DG, Sampson AP, eds.
+Waller DG.
+Heart failure and shock.
+In: Waller DG, ed.
 Medical Pharmacology and Therapeutics.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 7.BACK TO TOP
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 7.BACK TO TOP

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.